 - If a registration fee was included on an Enrollment Agreement, the registration fee is non-refundable upon completion of the first class. - If students are cancelled, all tuition and fees charged are refunded.
-If a student cancels (other than an active duty military student) and books provided by UMA are not returned, students are assessed a book fee for such books. - Tuition is charged by a semester for all courses scheduled for that semester. - If students withdraw under the UMA withdrawal process after the start of a semester for which they have been charged but before completion of 60% of the semester, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a semester by the number of calendar days in the semester in which the withdrawal occurred. - The number of calendar days in a semester is defined as the number of days from the start of a semester until the last day of the last course a student was scheduled to attend in the semester.
-Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation. - After the completion of 60% of a semester, tuition is 100% earned, and no tuition refund is made. - If a student withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, upon completion of the first class and books.
-If books are returned, a student may receive a refund of applicable book charges.
-For questions, please contact Student Accounts at 877-250-9799.
+If a student cancels (other than an active duty military student) and physical textbooks provided by UMA are not returned, students are assessed a book fee for those physical textbooks. - Tuition is charged by a semester for all courses scheduled for that semester. - If students withdraw under the UMA withdrawal process after the start of a semester for which they have been charged but before completion of 60% of the semester, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a semester by the number of calendar days in the semester in which the withdrawal occurred. - The number of calendar days in a semester is defined as the number of days from the start of a semester until the last day of the last course a student was scheduled to attend in the semester.
+Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation. - After the completion of 60% of a semester, tuition is 100% earned, and no tuition refund is made. - If a student withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class